When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Lana in Popular Culture

-• Lana Winters: A recurring character in the television series “American Horror Story,” played by actress Sarah Paulson.
+• Lana Winters: A gritty, determined journalist and recurring character in the television series “American Horror Story,” played by actress Sarah Paulson.

-• Lana Herman: Character in the television program “The Cosby Show.”
+• Lana Herman: A character in the television program “The Cosby Show.”

-• Lana: Character in the film “Risky Business.”
+• Lana: The “dream girl” character in the classic 80s film “Risky Business.”

 What Does Lana Mean in French?